 A multi-needle embroidery machine.

-With high speeds and ample embroidery areas, multi-needle embroidery machines are perfect for creating one-of-a-kind projects AND pumping out large orders.
+With high speeds and ample embroidery areas, multi-needle embroidery machines are perfect for creating one-of-a-kind projects AND benefiting from large orders.

 But you don’t have to take our word for it…

 Below are embroiderers just like you who create all kinds of projects on their multi-needle embroidery machines.
 Read on to see how these hobbyists and embroidery business owners answer your most common questions:

 - How do you get started with embroidery?

 - What type of machinery do embroiderers need?

 - What type of projects can you embroider on a multi-needle?

 - What type of support is available to embroiderers?